awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

 ## Queue Owner Creates Subscription<a name="SendMessageToSQS.cross.account.queueowner"></a>

 When the queue owner creates a subscription, the subscription doesn't require confirmation\.
-The queue starts begins to receive notifications from the topic as soon as the `Subscribe` action completes\.
+The queue begins to receive notifications from the topic as soon as the `Subscribe` action completes\.
 To let the queue owner subscribe to the topic owner's topic, the topic owner must give the queue owner's account permission to call the `Subscribe` action on the topic\.

 ### Step 1: To Set the Topic Policy Using the AWS Management Console<a name="sns-tutorial-set-topic-policy"></a>